 "The exfoliating action of the Alpha Beta Peel will help to normalize desquamation [Ed note: the shedding of the outermost layer of the skin].
 Alpha hydroxy acid allows the dead skin cells to slough off, and oil-soluble beta hydroxy acid liquefies the oil buildup," Dr. Gross told me.

 Milia can occur around the eye (under-eye and eyelids) as well as (interestingly) the tops of the cheeks, but Dr. Gross says you should steer clear of using them on your lids as this area of the skin is too thin and delicate.
-Otherwise, consider these pads a complete blessing that will save you a trip to the doctor (and a big ol' needed in and/or around your eyes).
+Otherwise, consider these pads a complete blessing that will save you a trip to the doctor (and a big ol' needle in and/or around your eyes).

 Next up, check out the ONE skincare product every Korean woman uses.